This 2015 US/Canadian rodent study investigated the effects of natural variation in maternal care:

 - showed reduced corticosterone responsivity to a stressor.

 Oxtr DNA methylation was significantly lower at multiple CpGs in the blood of LL versus HL males, but no differences were found in the brain.
 Across groups, Oxtr transcript levels in the hypothalamus were associated with reduced corticosterone secretion in response to stress, congruent with the role of oxytocin signaling in this region.

 Methylation of specific CpGs at a high or low level was consistent across tissues, especially within the brain.
 However, individual variation in DNA methylation relative to these global patterns was not consistent across tissues.

 These results suggest that blood Oxtr DNA methylation may reflect early experience of maternal care, and that Oxtr methylation across tissues is highly concordant for specific CpGs, but that inferences across tissues are not supported for individual variation in Oxtr methylation.”

 The study focused on whether or not an individual’s experience-dependent oxytocin receptor gene DNA methylation in one of the four studied tissues could be used to infer a similar effect in the three other tissues.
-The finding was NO, it couldn’t.
+The main finding was NO, it couldn’t!

-It may have strengthened the study’s findings and provided even more if the researchers also examined causes for the observed effects.
+The researchers’ other findings may have been strengthened had they also examined causes for the observed effects.
 The “natural variation in maternal licking and grooming” developed from somewhere, didn’t it?